Leather is made from the hides of animals, treated and finished to create a durable product suitable for a huge range of uses.

 What are the main types of leather?

-Aniline leather has a minimal surface finish, allowing the original natural grain surface to be clearly visible and, as it usually comes from the best quality hides and skins, is used for luxury items.
+Has a minimal surface finish, allowing the original natural grain surface to be clearly visible and, as it usually comes from the best quality hides and skins, is used for luxury items.
 The leather has a gorgeous feel to it but is less well protected against marking and soiling.

-Buffed leather has a soft, velvety touch and, often, a clearly visible nap, which is produced by buffing the top surface.
+Has a soft, velvety touch and, often, a clearly visible nap, which is produced by buffing the top surface.

-Full grain leather is made from the top layer of the hide or skin, which is split during the tanning process.
+Is made from the top layer of the hide or skin, which is split during the tanning process.
 Find out more from our How is leather made? fact sheet.//link needed//

-Nubuck has had the top surface buffed to produce a soft touch, and is interchangeable, as a term, with buffed leather.
+Has had the top surface buffed to produce a soft touch, and is interchangeable, as a term, with buffed leather.

-Suede/split leather is the flesh side of the final leather where the fibres tend to be longer, giving it the typically ‘hairy’ appearance.
+Is the flesh side of the final leather where the fibres tend to be longer, giving it the typically ‘hairy’ appearance.
 Find out more about how hides are split in our How is leather made? fact sheet.

 Find out the full details about these, and all the other types of leather, in our Leather terminology fact sheet